mqsalzano/misc-data/README.md

 Code file #3: WatchData_LDA_PCA.R

 This code was built in R to see if types of runners (specified from questions in a survey) can be identified from running metrics.
 This code also contains a portion to see if sub-groups can be distinguied within a given type of runner.

+### Biomechanical Analysis of Runner Types

+Code: BmchLDA.R

+This code was an attempt to types of runners (established from goals and/or volume of running) from biomechanical variables using a linear discriminant analysis.